 4. Narrow definitions of ‘sickness’ and ‘job loss’.

 If you think your illness or job loss is fully covered by credit card balance protection insurance, think again.
-Claims can easily be denied, as seen in the CBC’s story I linked above.
-If you have this insurance, please pull out your policy and give it a careful read.
+Claims can easily be denied, as seen in the CBC’s story above.
+If you have balance protection insurance, please pull out your policy and give it a careful read.
 And before signing for this coverage, please read the fine print on what constitutes an illness or job loss according to your bank.

-Sickness.
-No one wants to become disabled or ill.
-And no one wants a claim refused if you’ve been paying for balance protection.
-The bank’s definition of getting sick or disabled may not be what you think!
+- Sickness.
+No one wants a claim refused if you’ve been paying for balance protection.
+But the bank’s definition of getting sick or disabled may not be what you think!
 The illness and disability coverage can be very limited — for example, only certain cancers and strokes may be covered.
 Breaking your leg, dealing with depression, or falling ill with pneumonia may not be covered.

-Job loss.
-Credit card balance protection insurance policies can vary on how they define a job – how the bank defines your work is NOT up to you.
-For example, some policies will not cover you if you work less than 25 hours a week under one employer.
-This is highly problematic given the changing nature of work.
+- Job loss.
+Balance protection insurance policies can vary on how they define a job.
+How the bank defines your work is NOT up to you.
+For example, some policies will not cover work less than 25 hours a week under one employer.
+This is highly problematic given the changing nature of the economy.
 Many paying gigs these days are contracts, freelance positions, gig economy jobs, or precarious in nature.

 Photo: Gary Moore, CBC